 Our workshops are based at the Greystone Lodge, but participants may stay at other locations of their choice.
 Staying near or at the Greystone Lodge will be advantageous for early morning meetings before traveling to our sunrise and other locations.

 You must make your own hotel reservations.
 Lodging is not included in tuition.

 After reserving your spot in the workshop, we’ll send you pre-departure information describing photographic equipment and clothing that is most suitable for the workshop.

 How to Get to the Great Smoky Mountains National Park.

-Since most of our workshop participants drive to the Smokies, we will always rely on carpooling.
+Since most of our workshop participants will be driving to the Smokies, we will always rely on carpooling.
 For those participants flying in, you should choose either the Knoxville McGhee Tyson Airport (TYS), which is only about 45 miles from Gatlinburg or the Asheville (North Carolina) Regional Airport (AVL) which is about 54 miles driving distance.
 There are car rental companies at both airports.
 We recommend renting a car because it’s convenient to have your own wheels.
 If you wish to rely on car pooling, you can get a taxi at the airport.
-The fee for a taxi ride to Gatlinburg from the Knoxville Airport is about $85 one- way.
+The fee for a taxi ride to Gatlinburg from the Knoxville Airport is about $85 one-way.
 If you would like to share a rented car with another participant, let us know, and we’ll connect all interested parties.
 Many of our guests do this!

 Please join us for a solid week of being fully immersed in nature and photography.
 To register, simply send an email to:

 email@example.com expressing your interest in the Gerlach Spring Workshop and we’ll be in touch with registration details.
 Be sure to include the week your are interested in from the above list of workshops in the Spring.